 Are all Law Enforcement interviews the same?
-If you have done well at an interview with one policing or law enforcement agency, does that mean you will do well at another one?
+If you have done well at an interview with one law enforcement agency or even with a single Johnson County criminal defense lawyer, does that mean you will do well at another one?

 The answer to both of those questions is “No”.
 Not all law enforcement interviews are the same.
 For instance, some police forces, such as Halifax Regional Police, conduct a Competency Based Interview.
 These interviews assess specific competencies, using a Behavioural and a Situational based model, to ascertain if you have the desired qualities to become a Halifax Regional Police officer.
 Conversely, the Ontario Provincial Police conducts an interview that assesses your qualities, achievements, credentials and motivation, to establish if you meet their criteria.
 Some organizations, such as CBSA, incorporate a role play within the interview.

 So, how do you know how to prepare and what type of interview you will be attending?
 There are a number of ways to approach this.

 - I have said this before when it comes to preparing for an interview, and it’s worth saying again.
 Most policing agencies have all of the interview information that you will require right on their web page.
 Often times, they will lay out exactly what they will be assessing, and then it is up to you to prepare accordingly.

 - Most large police forces will have a Recruiting Session or an Information Session that will provide valuable information on many of the stages of the application process.
 You may obtain information here that you won’t be able to access in other places.